joehattori/xv6-rv32im/README.md

 # What is this?
 This is a ported version of [xv6-riscv](https://github.com/mit-pdos/xv6-riscv/) to rv32im, equipped with some network stacks.
-Ethernet, IP, ARP, DNS resolving, TCP and UDP is (partly and roughly) implemented.
+Ethernet, IP, ARP, DNS resolving, UDP, TCP, and HTTP is (partly and roughly) implemented.
 TCP implementation is based on https://github.com/pandax381/microps.

 # How to start shell on qemu